ENCCS/cmake-workshop/content/python-bindings.rst

 - `pybind11 <https://pybind11.readthedocs.io/en/stable/index.html>`_.
 Same
   philosophy as Boost.Python, but designed for C++11 and beyond.

-If you write modern C++, pybind11 should be your framework of choice:
+If you write *modern C++*, pybind11 should be your framework of choice:

 - It is a header-only library and thus a rather easy dependency to satisfy.
 - The binding code will be quite compact: you won't have to maintain an